Jamaican Curry Goat

 - After approximately 2 ¾ hours, test a small piece of the goat stew to see if it has the desired texture.

-- When your goat meat is completely soft/cooked, add the Irish potatoes, the second portion of chopped seasoning and 2 cups boiling water.
+- When the goat meat is completely soft/cooked, add the chopped irish potatoes, the second portion of fresh seasoning and 2 cups water.
 Cover and cook on medium-high heat for a further 8 -10 minutes.

 - Taste the gravy.
 If it needs more flavour or salt, add the half cube of chicken bouillon.